shaqduggan/calculator/README.md

-# Simple Calculator Web Based application
+# Simple calculator web-based application
 calculator exercise for understanding how git works

 1. clone this repo using ```git clone```